![]() |

 - Membership Requirements: Registration, which requires a working e-mail address

-If you have updated information on cessation rates or services for any of the above forums, or would like to recommend inclusion of any "free" online cessation forum that is both "active" and has an established record of producing successful long term cessation, please send a quick e-mail to ...
+If you have updated information for any of the above forums, or would like to recommend inclusion of any "free" online cessation forum that is both "active" and has an established record of producing successful long term cessation, please send a quick e-mail to ...

 john@whyquit.com